pilcrowonpaper/copenhagen/random-values.md

 Pseudo-random generators often provided by the standard math package are fast but predictable.
 When dealing with cryptography, having access to a strong random generator is essential.

-This page describes how to generate random values from randomly generated bits.
+This page describes how to generate random strings and numbers from randomly generated bits.

 ## Random strings